omercankoc/swift-ui-handbook/Sources/Routing.md

 # Sheet
+Presents a sheet when a binding to a Boolean value that you provide is true.

 ```swift
 struct ContentView: View {
     @State private var sheet : Bool = false
     @State var message : String = ""